SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/instructors-reportingissues.md

 First and last name, SDSUid (i.e. aztec@sdsu.edu), and ask the student to take the screenshot and/or copy and paste the event log details
 --->
 # ServiceNow Requests
-To submit a ServiceNow request for issues related to the Instructional Cluster, please follow the link to SDSU's <a href="https://sdsu.service-now.com/sp" target="_blank">ServiceNow portal</a>, click on **Report a Problem**, and provide a detailed description that includes the keyword *Instructional Cluster* within the description field.<br><br>
+To submit a ServiceNow request for issues related to VERNE, please follow the link to SDSU's <a href="https://sdsu.service-now.com/sp" target="_blank">ServiceNow portal</a>, click on **Report a Problem**, and provide a detailed description that includes the keyword *VERNE* within the description field.<br><br>

 Always provide a relevant screenshot of the issue when possible ([example](#screenshot-ex)).<br><br>